-Trusts can address and solve a wide variety of estate planning problems through use of various types of trusts.
+Trusts can address and solve a wide variety of estate planning situations through use of various types of trusts.

-A trust is a different way of holding property.
-It separates control over an asset from the benefits of owning it.
+A trust is a different way of holding property and can be directed to deal with multiple situations.
+It can separate control over assets from the benefits of owning those assets.
 The intelligent use of trusts can help you minimize estate tax liability, provide for a favorite charity, plan for the next generation of family business management, or assure the financial security of disabled or vulnerable children.
 We can advise you about charitable remainder trusts, irrevocable life insurance trusts, special needs trusts, revocable living trusts, or many other trust instruments designed to meet very specific estate planning goals.